LeonidMarushevskyi/geo-services-api/README.md

 # CWDS GEO Services API

 The CWDS GEO Services API provides RESTful API to lookup, suggest, validate and get the distance for physical addresses.
-It uses  SmartyStreets: https://smartystreets.com/ under the hud
+It is an decorator for the SmartyStreets: https://smartystreets.com/ which is uses under the hud.

 ## Wiki